sta426hs2019/exercise-1-technology-statistics-cytometry-grp-4/README.md

 * Modern Cytometry can measure complex characteristics like cell morphology or gather detailed information like the presence of specific surface elements.
 It also reached a high level of automation.

 * An example of a prominent technology within the field is Flow Cytometry.
 These instrument suspend the cells of interest within a flowing medium to isolate them and then shine a laser upon each one by one.
 A wealth of information can be gained from the resulting light scattering thanks to a vast library of dyes.
-Another example is mass cytometry, in which isotopes of diverse atomic weights are separated with efficiency and Ab-seq, which finds epitopes with the aid of specific antibodies.
+Another example is Mass Cytometry, in which isotopes of diverse atomic weights are separated with efficiency and Ab-seq, which finds epitopes with the aid of specific antibodies.
 The labeling of these antibodies is performed with sequence tags via microfluidic barcoding and DNA sequencing.

 ### **Links to resources**